slekkala1/Crane/README.md

 2) cd cs425-mp-lekkala-morrow/tempest folder and mvn clean install

-3) cd target and java -jar uber-tempest-1.0-SNAPSHOT.jar to get the Tempest App running on your machine
+3) cd target and java -cp uber-tempest-1.0-SNAPSHOT.jar tempest.TempestApp to get the Tempest App running on your machine.

+4) java -cp uber-tempest-1.0-SNAPSHOT.jar tempest.SDFSClientApp to be the SDFS Client at that machine.

 Run Tests (once you have installed)
 -----------------------------------